svewap/nnrestapi/Documentation/Configuration/Configuration/10_typoscript.rst

                     title = A frontend in React
                     description = Example React frontend connection with the TYPO3 Rest Api

-                    // path can be a zip or a folder path = EXT:myextension/Resources/Private/Kickstarts/react.zip
+                    // path can be a zip or a folder.
+Must be inside an EXT-folder or fileadmin! path = EXT:myextension/Resources/Private/Kickstarts/react.zip

                     // list of texts to replace in source-codes